Worst to First Jerseys: Washington Capitals

 Jersey Recommendation: #92 Kuznetsov.
 He, of the 1-goal, 2-assist perfomance at the 2018 Stadium Series, and the game’s second star.
-The first star was Carlson (also with a goal and two apples), but he doesn’t seem long for this team unfortunately.
+Or, a #74 Carlson would be good too, seeing how he was the first star of the Stadium Series game.

-These jerseys are previous iteration of the ones previous discussed, and road jerseys are better in almost every way.
+These jerseys are a previous iteration of the ones already discussed, and the road jerseys are better in almost every way.
 But, the white home jerseys are actually worse because of one detail.

 It’s always amusing when hockey jerseys feel the need to put their team names on the fronts of their jerseys.
 Sure, a lot of other sports do it (actually, all the other major North American sports do it, some more subtler than others), but hockey is unique in the sense that it’s the only sport where the team logo is the most prominent element and the main focal point of the uniform.
 Whatever is on the front of the jersey is meant to inspire confidence and pride in the fans and players.
 Adding the team name on a hockey jersey without reason not only cheapens the logo, but looks incredibly odd.
 Is the team’s logo not recognizable enough that players need reminding of who they’re playing?
 Hopefully not.